nadeembahou/Data-Engineering/README.md

 [Back to Top](#contents)

 This project integrates stock data, news, and social media into a comprehensive analytics platform.
 It ensures accurate, real-time insights for financial analysis and decision-making.
-Contact for questions: [ahakobi1@jh.edu](mailto:ahakobi1@jh.edu) or [nbahou1@jh.edu](mailto:nbahou1@jh.edu).
+Contact for questions: [nbahou1@jh.edu](mailto:nbahou1@jh.edu).